18:20

 The stability to make this conversation productive.

-And another way you can disarm your partner,
+Another way you can disarm your partner,

 The person you're in conflict with,

-Is just take a moment to reveal where you're at,
+Is just take a moment to reveal where you're at.

-Let them see you,
+Let them see you.

-Like place your hands on yourself and just take a deep breath and just be like,
+Place your hands on yourself and just take a deep breath and just be like,

 Listen,